Fast Delivery UK Mainland

 PMMA

 PMMA stands for polymer modified mastic asphalt.
 When the Mastic asphalt material is manufactured using a polymer modified binder, it imparts additional beneficial properties that improve its end performance and durability.
-An example is Enviro Mastic hot lay asphalt.
+An example is Enviro Mastic hot lay asphalt

 Preferred